ironbar/prompt_recovery/docs/modeling/Iteration_12_other_models.md

 I can get the same results using Phi-2 and Gemma-7b-it.
 If that is the case it is likely that an ensemble using all the models would score better than making multiple submissions with the same model.

+Also a new Mistral-22B model is out that it is worth trying.

 ## Development

 The idea is to use the models in transformer format so I can reuse the code for fine-tuning previous models.